- Boards & Committees A - C

 Due: September 13, 2022

 - Read the Community Preservation Committee Process Manual (PDF) - Updated September 2021

 - Read the Application Information Guide for steps required to complete the two applications.

-- Complete the Preliminary Application to CPC@hingham-ma.gov
+- Send the Preliminary Application to CPC@hingham-ma.gov

-- If your project is deemed eligible, you will move to the next step of the application process, the Final Application.
+- If your project is deemed eligible for CPC funds, you will move to the next step of the application process, the Final Application (see Step 2).

 - Late Submissions - Due to the length and complexity of the process leading to Town Meeting recommendations, the Committee does not generally consider applications submitted after the deadline.

 Step 2.
 Complete & Submit a Final Application:

 - Review any feedback your CPC liaison has regarding your application.
 It may also help to review the CPC Process Manual and Application Information Guide again.